The Spanner logo

 Just a simple RSS reader that respects your privacy.

 You can grab the source from Github.
-It should be released to the Chrome web store soon.
+It now available on the Chrome web store.

 Made by Gareth Heyes